 Undergraduate Women at Lassonde are Breaking the Bias in Mechanical Engineering

 “Engineering and I go way back,” says Ellen van Wijngaarden, as she reflects on what got her interested in pursuing Mechanical Engineering.
 The Lassonde alumna, now studying for her PhD at Cornell University, recalls that as a child, what first sparked her interest in the field was reading a newspaper article about researchers fortifying tea with iron to prevent anemia during pregnancy.
 “It showed me the direct application of engineering that can help improve someone’s quality of life.”
-This fueled the passion that led van Wijngaarden to volunteer in various STEM clubs and mentoring opportunities before joining Professor Pouya Rezai’s lab at the Lassonde School of Engineering.
+This fuelled the passion that led van Wijngaarden to volunteer in various STEM clubs and mentoring opportunities before joining Professor Pouya Rezai’s lab at the Lassonde School of Engineering.

 For Daphne-Eleni Archonta, a fourth-year Mechanical Engineering student at Lassonde, it was the encouragement of family members and the early recognition of her strong abilities in math by her elementary school teachers that drew her towards science and engineering at a young age.
 “Everyone in my family works in STEM,” Archonta explains, “so my sister and I were encouraged to enter the STEM field.”
 This eventually led Archonta, like van Wijngaarden, to Lassonde and Professor Pouya Rezai’s lab.